When to start training your retriever to hunt

 Retrieving with a 5–6-month-old dog

 If you started retrieving with your dog when he/she was 2-4 months old, you should be ready to move retrieving outside and gradually increase the distance.
-If your dog is not firm on the HERE command, make sure you do all retrieving with a long check cord.
+If your dog is not firm on the HERE command, make sure you do all retrieving on a long check cord.
 We do not want the pup to get away with not returning to us with the bumper.
 That is a bad habit that we do not want to start.
 With a long check cord, you can gently direct the pup back to your side.

 Do not get carried away throwing retrieves with your young dog.
-Too many people love to play fetch with their dog so much that they throw a bumper dozens of times – resulting in the dog getting bored with the game.
-This can cause other issues can pop up.
+Too many people love to play fetch with their dog so much that they throw a bumper dozens of times – resulting in the dog getting exhausted or bored with the game.
+This can cause other issues to pop up.
 Limit the amount of retrieves you do each session to three or four and work instead for quality – a good retrieve and a good delivery.

 Hunting dog training age 7-11 months